fairfin/fairfin-website/program.md

 #### Ethics course

-- point out ethic courses in other areas
+- Many other areas and universities have mandatory ethics courses
-- responsibility of computer scientists
+- computer scientists have a high moral responsibility
-- current situation ("two" courses)
-- something like Schlueko
+- currently there are only two courses touching the topic
-- more (and required) ethics courses
+- we'd like to have more (and required) ethics courses
 - measures
 	- Bring this up in StuKo and faculty council
-	- Assist in drafting a possible module description and redesign the courses to reflect this course
+	- Assist in drafting a possible module description and redesign the study courses to reflect this course
 	- Look into getting more (external) courses in this direction

 **The definite text for this is still in progress.
 If you want to support us here, feel free to [join us](/join-us).**